WrighTeck/software-testing-portfolio/docs/technical-skills/documentation-tools.md

 # 📝 Documentation Tools

-This section shows how I leverage documentation tools to create high-quality, structured technical content that supports QA processes, team onboarding, and knowledge sharing.
+This section shows how I leverage documentation tools to create high-quality, structured technical content that supports QA processes, onboarding, and knowledge sharing.

 ---